 We introduced reliability as a major metric to monitor and how including a Service Level Agreement can help your users trust your product.
 We’ll now dive deeper in what’s product-led growth and how by having this growth model, you can sell to developers.

-Users can use the product without having to talk to a sales person.
+Users can use the product without having to talk to a salesperson.
 Product-led products are user-first and they’re easy to sign-up, buy and integrate.
 And they make a perfect match for developers.

-OpenView’ VP of Growth, Sam Richard, created this framework to help PLG companies perform better via the following steps:
+OpenView’s VP of Growth, Sam Richard, created this framework to help PLG companies perform better via the following steps:

 She explains in the “Convert” stage, that “Product-led businesses focus on […] getting users to subscribe” so they can receive value before hitting the paywall.
 And that’s how one should approach the act of selling to developers.
-Examples of drivers to convert are self-serving buying experience and free trial offering.
+Examples of drivers to convert are self-serving buying experience and free trial offerings.

 Examples of high-performing PLG companies include Twilio, Slack, Calendly, Dropbox…

 Developers don’t like to have to talk to sales.
 They prefer a self-service experience where they can find all the information they need to start using the product.